 The following are minimum requirements for entry into the Bachelor of Physical Education program.
 Meeting these requirements does not guarantee acceptance into the program.

 Direct entry applicants are those who have not attended a post-secondary institution or have completed fewer than 24 credit hours at a recognized university or college.
 Direct entry applicants require the following:

-One of Biology, Chemistry, Physics or Computer Science 40S
+- One of Biology, Chemistry, or Physics 40S